Canon G9 X Mark II vs Olympus E-PL9

 It is notable that the E-PL9 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The G9X Mark II does not feature such an accessory-socket.

-Both the G9X Mark II and the E-PL9 are recent models that are part of the current product line-up.
-The G9X Mark II replaced the earlier Canon G9 X, while the E-PL9 followed on from the Olympus E-PL8.
+The G9X Mark II is a recent model that features in the current product line-up of Canon.
+In contrast, the E-PL9 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-PL9 was succeeded by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what is the bottom line?
 Is the Canon G9 X Mark II better than the Olympus E-PL9 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.